reneesaks/psback/README.md

 # Deployment

 Use `mvn clean package -P deployment` to create a deployable `.war` file in `/target` directory for Tomcat server.
+To skip tests specify `-DskipTests` in command line.

 # API Documentation (Swagger)